marlinarnz/teslaBMSBL/README.md

 	- Add circuitry and 12V relays for battery heater and valve (incl. valve feedback at A10)
 	- Remove battery monitor fault circuitry and EVCC disconnect (use pins for valve and battery heating)
 	- Move elements away from Teensy USB connector
-	- Replace connectors for SN65HVD230 with connectors for a 6-pin board (better availability, comes with 120 and 10k Ohm resistors)
+	- Use SMD basic parts for easy manufacturing
-	- Replace fault-pin relay with transistor
+	- Replace fault-pin relays with transistor switches
 	- Use automotive-standard connectors

 ## dependencies